 to validate the operational system performance for relevant time periods.

-Due to the diversity of user terminals as well as the lack of knowledge regarding the current capability of the applied user terminal (e.g. disturbances, environmental conditions) it is impossible that infrastructural systems and additional services may determine the currently achieved accuracy and integrity of data output at the user terminal.
-At best systems and services provide estimates for accuracy and integrity achieved at system output, which are derived from KPI’s monitored itself by the system or service.
-The confidence level of accuracy and integrity statements depends ultimately on significance and correctness of determined KPI’s.
-Misinterpretation may be avoided if dependencies between used KPI, estimates of accuracy and integrity, and remaining uncertainties are clearly elaborated per output data.
+Due to the diversity of user equipment as well as unknown environmental conditions it is impossible for the system and service provider to determine the accuracy and integrity of data output achieved at the user equipment.
+At best, systems and services can only provide estimates for accuracy and integrity achieved at system output.
+The confidence of provided alerts and integrity data depends on the significance and correctness of determined performance indicators.

-Most of the performance terms and parameters described in section 3.2.1 are terms dealing with the operational performance of systems and supported functions (e.g. integrity risk, availability, continuity).
-They are provided in form of probability statements, whereby an unambiguous specification of them needs information about measuring periods, evaluation frame as well as evaluation conditions.
+Most of the performance terms and parameters are probability statements regarding the operational performance of systems and services.
+Unambiguous specification of them requires information concerning measuring periods, evaluation frame and evaluation conditions.

 Scaling of performance parameters

 A scaling of performance requirements serves the classification and comparison of system solutions.
-Scaling is made on the basis of value ranges and thresholds introduced by standardisation (operational level) or by applications (technical level).
-Technical levels support a finer resolution of performance parameter in comparison to operational level and serve the further bidirectional harmonisation between system solutions and applications.
+Scaling is made on the basis of value ranges and thresholds introduced by standardisation (operational levels) or by applications (technical levels).
+Technical levels support a higher resolution of performance parameters in comparison to operational levels and serve the further bidirectional harmonisation between system solutions and applications [IMO resolution PNT].

-It has already been stated that systems for high-accuracy positioning and ranging should provide data with accuracies better than 1 m (error threshold).
-If accuracies are better than 0.1 m, the system falls in the category “very high accuracy”.
-The maritime community considers that the accuracy requirement is fulfilled if more than 95% of provided data have error below the threshold.
-Higher probabilities, such as shown in table 4, may be introduced to reflect further reductions of the tolerable amount of accuracy violations.
+Systems for high-accuracy positioning and ranging should provide data with accuracies better than 1 m (error threshold).
+If accuracies are better than 0.1 m, the system falls in the category “very high accuracy” [IMO resolution PNT].
+Maritime standards suggest that the accuracy requirement is fulfilled if more than 95% of provided data have errors below the threshold.
+Higher probabilities, such as shown in Table 3, may be introduced to reflect further reductions of the tolerable amount of accuracy violations.
 Note that accuracy statements are related to the provided data (time of data availability).

-Proposed scaling of accuracy specifications
+Examples for scaling of HPA specifications